mjf1406/worksheet-generators/README.md

 - tool: Shuffler -- shuffle history is now stored in the DB to persist across user sessions
 - tool: Shuffler -- UI now indicates who has been first/last and how many times and on what date
 - tool: Assigner, Round-Robin -- a history of items is now stored with a datetime object and is displayed in the UI as a table
-- Reading Passage is now a Worksheet Generator
+- Reading Passage is now a Generator

 ## Change Log